 And I have some GREAT news for my readers!!
 The Publisher Toolkit comes in different levels from Free to Premium.
 If you just want to try it out with Skimlinks (more on that later), go with the Free version.
 If you want to use your own network IDs or get alerts for a lot of merchants, go with Lite or Standard (which start at $7.99).
 Mega-users like me will want Premium.
 Now for the great news!
 Use coupon code SUNSHINE and you will save $7.99 off your first month.
 That essentially means you can try the Lite version (using your own affiliate links) for FREE.

-***Here’s my caveat about the free version: you will NOT be using your own merchant links.
+***Here’s my caveat about the free version (as opposed to the Lite version that you can try for free with my coupon): you will NOT be using your own merchant links.
 You’ll be limited to Skimlinks.
 For that reason, you should really test out the Lite version if you use any direct merchant links regularly as opposed to only using Skimlinks.
 I don’t know how long they will be offering coupons to try that Lite version for free.

 So now you want to know why you need it, right?
 Let me show you!